Benjigamer007/Benjigamer007/README.md

 ## Selected Projects

 ### Stock Management System
-Management system currently being developed for a distributor, based on real operational requirements and focused on product, inventory and stock management.
+Stock management system currently being developed for a distributor, based on real operational requirements and day-to-day business needs.

+The project focuses on managing products, inventory and stock movements through a practical web-based system.

 `Python` `Django` `Tailwind CSS`

-### IEN Trabajo — Employment & Training Platform
+### IEN Trabajo — Employment Platform
-Collaborative platform connecting job applicants, companies and the institute, with custom authentication and employment-related features.
+Collaborative employment platform developed for IEN, designed to connect job applicants, companies and the institution.

+The project includes user management, custom authentication, job-related features and an **LLM-based module for CV analysis and candidate matching**.

-`Django` `PostgreSQL` `React`
+`Python` `Django` `PostgreSQL` `React` `LLM`

 ### Ojo del Monte
-Deforestation detection project developed during a Devlights hackathon, using satellite imagery and geospatial data for NDVI change detection and predictive risk analysis.
+Deforestation detection project developed during a Devlights hackathon using satellite imagery and geospatial data.

+The project uses NDVI analysis with Sentinel-2 imagery to detect environmental changes and incorporates a predictive risk layer.

 `Python` `Rasterio` `GeoPandas`

 ### DonAppétit
-Food donation platform designed to help reduce food waste by connecting donations with organizations.
+Food donation platform designed to connect food donations with organizations and contribute to reducing food waste.

 `PHP` `MySQL` `Tailwind CSS`